Business Unity SA believes more heads should have rolled in security cluster

 “Having said this, the critical issue on implementation remains.
 Ministers must ensure their departments are professional and skilled to implement critical programmes and convert policies to implementation,” said Coovadia.

-- The minister of Defence portfolio is taken over by Thandi Modise, with Nosiviwe Mapisa-Nqakula getting the chop.
+– The Minister of Defence is taken over by Thandi Modise, with Nosiviwe Mapisa-Nqakula getting the chop.

-- Human Settlements minister is Mamoloko Kubayi, who previously served as Tourism minister.
+– Human Settlement Minister is Mmamoloko Kubayi, who previously served as tourism minister.

 – Public Service and Administration Minister is Ayanda Dlodlo.